IQDM/IQDM-Analytics/README.rst

 What does it do?
 ----------------
-IQDM Analytics is a desktop application for `IQDM-PDF <https://github.com/IQDM/IQDM-PDF>`__ and statistical analysis of its results.
+IQDM Analytics is a desktop application that mines IMRT QA reports with `IQDM-PDF <https://github.com/IQDM/IQDM-PDF>`__ and performs statistical analysis.

 Executables